Need a refresher on how to build metrics and dashboards? Check out our new enablement course at learn.fullstory.com!

 How do I rearrange Cards on a Dashboard?

-To rearrange the placement of Cards on a Dashboard, click on the three dots in the upper righthand corner of a card to open up the Edit Dashboard side panel (you can also click on the three dots in the dashboard header).
+To rearrange the placement of Cards on a Dashboard, click on the vertical ellipses in the upper righthand corner of a card to open up the Edit Dashboard side panel (you can also click on the vertical ellipses in the dashboard header).

 When the Edit Dashboard side panel is open, simply drag and drop the name of the card into the position you would like it to be.